Baramulla (film): Reception

-Radhika Sharma of NDTV gave it 2.5 stars out of 5 and said that "Sad, cold and haunted.
+On the review aggregator website Rotten Tomatoes, 54% of 13 critics' reviews are positive, with an average rating of 5/10.
+Radhika Sharma of NDTV gave it 2.5 stars out of 5 and said "Sad, cold and haunted.
 One sees Kashmir in a very different light in Baramulla."

-Mayur Sanap of Rediff.com awarded 3 stars out of 5 and said that "The supernatural-mystery stuff is well balanced with Baramulla's more grounded, socially realistic elements, making it one of the most unique and creatively well-realised Hindi films."
+Mayur Sanap of Rediff.com awarded 3 stars out of 5 and said "The supernatural-mystery stuff is well balanced with Baramulla's more grounded, socially realistic elements, making it one of the most unique and creatively well-realized Hindi films."

 Rahul Desai of The Hollywood Reporter India writes in his review that "Aditya Suhas Jambhale’s film infuses partisan politics with supernatural horror — and the result is complicated."
+Johnny Loftus of Decider rated the movie worth a watch and said "The soundtrack amplifies each side of this film, its reaches for the supernaturally strange and the fraught local history that informs Ridwaan’s work to solve the kidnappings."

-Anuj Kumar of The Hindu observed that "Director Aditya Suhas Jambhale gets the mood, the atmospherics, and the suspense right, but when the fog subsides, the bombast of the ‘us vs them’ narrative becomes discernible."
+Anuj Kumar of The Hindu observed "Director Aditya Suhas Jambhale gets the mood, the atmospherics, and the suspense right, but when the fog subsides, the bombast of the ‘us vs them’ narrative becomes discernible."

-Vineeta Kumar of India Today rated it 3.5/5 stars and said that "Manav Kaul delivers one of his most haunting performances yet in 'Baramulla', a Netflix film that finds horror not in ghosts but in grief, memory, and the pain of exile.
+Vineeta Kumar of India Today rated it 3.5/5 stars and said "Manav Kaul delivers one of his most haunting performances yet in 'Baramulla', a Netflix film that finds horror not in ghosts but in grief, memory, and the pain of exile.
 A chilling reflection on loss and belonging in the Kashmir Valley."

-Lachmi Deb Roy of Firstpost rated it 2/5 stasr and said that "Netflix’s ‘Baramulla’ is a brilliant topic that should have been told in a better and convincing way."
+Lachmi Deb Roy of Firstpost rated it 2/5 stars and said "Netflix’s ‘Baramulla’ is a brilliant topic that should have been told in a better and convincing way."